Advent: A Season of Waiting and Transformation

 That same kind of waiting is happening right now.

 Across prisons, shelters, motel rooms, reentry programs, courtrooms, and halfway houses, women are living Advent from the inside.
-They wait for news from home.
-For appeals to be heard.
-For paychecks that never quite stretch far enough.
-For visitation approvals.
-For housing lists to move.
-For freedom that keeps getting delayed by paperwork, policy, and punishment.
+They wait for news from home, for appeals to be heard, for paychecks that never quite stretch far enough, for visitation approvals, for housing lists to move, and for freedom that keeps getting delayed by paperwork, policy, and punishment.

 And Hagar’s desert cry is heard every time a woman discarded by the system insists, God sees me.
 When the world labels her disposable, she names herself worthy of survival.